Aadv1k/AdventOfLua2021/README.md

 	  so `1,0,1,1,2,3 -> {{1, 0, 1}, {1, 2, 3}}` It is important to now, that
-	  the numerical values were attatched as a table `{val=1, marked=false}` this is done to check the winning board. the we have two helper functions `checkCol` and `checkRow`, both of which take in a block, and a position, and return true or false based on the `marked` value of the numbers (so true would mean that all numbers in a row or col were marked, thus marking our winner) in `simBingo` We loop through all the draws and the blocks, we pass the block through `checkCol` or `checkRow`, which if returns true, we end the function there and return the block, and the draw before the current draw, else we just loop through all the num values, and if they match the draw value, we "mark" them by setting `marked = true`.
+	  the numerical values were attatched as a table `{val=1, marked=false}` this is done to check the winning board. the we have two helper functions checkCol and checkRow, both of which take in a block, and a position, and return true or false based on the marked value of the numbers (so true would mean that all numbers in a row or col were marked, thus marking our winner) in simBingo We loop through all the draws and the blocks, we pass the block through checkCol or checkRow, which if returns true, we end the function there and return the block, and the draw before the current draw, else we just loop through all the num values, and if they match the draw value, we "mark" them by setting `marked = true`.
-	- **Part2**- I suspect there might be a better solution to do this, but what I ended up implementing was a function `winningBlockIndex` which is a modified version of `simBingo` and return the index of the block which one.
-We then have a for loop which extends till #blocks-1 (total number of blocks minus 1, so 2 in sample.txt), removing the block with the `winningBlockIndex`, so finally we are left with a table with just a single block, which we can say for sure, is the last winning one.
+	- **Part2**- I suspect there might be a better solution to do this, but what I ended up implementing was a function winningBlockIndex which is a modified version of simBingo and return the index of the block which one.
+We then have a for loop which extends till #blocks-1 (total number of blocks minus 1, so 2 in sample.txt), removing the block with the winningBlockIndex, so finally we are left with a table with just a single block, which we can say for sure, is the last winning one.